-The Schneider Music Library and the Alkek (main) Library are part of a single, coordinated library system, searchable in one combined online catalog.
+The Schneider Music Library, the Alkek (main) Library, and the RRC (Round Rock campus) Library are part of a single, coordinated library system, searchable in one combined online catalog.

-The library collection supports University instruction and research in applied music, music education, composition, music theory, musicology, jazz studies, and sound recording technology.
+The library collection supports University instruction and research in applied music, music education, composition and theory, musicology, Latin and world musics, jazz studies, and sound recording technology.
 Most historical periods and geographical areas are covered in both classical and popular idioms, though the emphasis is on the Western classical tradition.

-The collection includes tens of thousands of books, scores, journals/serials, compact discs, vinyl LPs, audio cassettes, DVDs, videocassettes, and software programs.
-In addition, several major online music-reference databases can be accessed from the Internet-connected computers within the library, and can also be accessed from home, office, or dorm.
-(Note: some databases, when accessed off-campus, will be limited to those with current Texas State computer accounts, and are user-name and password protected.)
+The collection includes tens of thousands of books and ebooks, scores, journals/serials, compact discs, and DVDs.
+In addition, several major online music-reference and streaming-audio databases can be accessed from any Internet-connected computer, including those in the library itself.
+(Note: some databases, when accessed off-campus, will require signing on with your Texas State user ID/password.)

-It is essential to remember that the music collection is divided between the university's two libraries.
-The Schneider Music Library focuses on items that represent the music itself --scores and recordings.
+Please note that the music collection is divided between two library locations.
+The Schneider Music Library focuses on items that represent "the music itself"--scores and recordings.
 The Alkek Library houses items about music, such as books and journals.
-Scholars embarking on music research projects should assume that they will need to consult both libraries during the course of their work.
+Scholars embarking on music research projects may need to plan to visit both libraries during the course of their work.

-The listing for each item on the online catalog will specify the location at which the item is housed.
+The listing for each item on the online catalog will specify the item's location.